 Mohamed Salah – 2020

-Mohamed Salah began the new season in fine fashion this weekend by netting a treble against newly-promoted Leeds, the forward’s superb showing ensuring the champions edged a thriller at Anfield.
+Mohamed Salah began the 2020/21 season in fine fashion by netting a treble against newly-promoted Leeds, the forward’s superb showing ensuring the defending champions edged a thriller at Anfield.

 Liverpool were made to work for three points in a hugely entertaining clash on Merseyside, the visitors shading the possession and thrice coming from behind to level.